k0001/k0001.github.com/articles/opaleye-sot.md

 > Any of the above combinations with the arguments fliped is accepted too.
 > Additionally, a `Comparable` constraint will be required if you try to
 > compare two `Tisch`-aware columns directly; that is, a `Kol` or a `Koln`
-> tagged with `TC t c`, such as those obtained with from `col`.
+> tagged with `TC t c`, such as those obtained with `col`.
+Here are some
->
+> simplified example type signatures of this scenario just so that you get an
-> Simplified example type signatures just so that you get an idea:
+> idea:
 >
 > ```haskell
 > eq :: Comparable t1 c1 t2 c2